pirxthepilot/advent-of-code/README.md

 ### My favorites!

 * Day 6 (wow, math)
+* Day 14 - this was a journey, but I really had fun solving it and visualizing the map and "physics".
+It was very satisfying when I finally solved it.

 ### Where I struggled

 #### Day 5, part 2

 Still unsolved.
 Test is fine, but code is too inefficient to get the actual input solution.

+#### Day 14, part 2

+Lot of bugs and rewrites.
+When the logic was finally correct, it took forever to run.
+It wasn't until I got the hint from Reddit to detect cycles that I finally got the answer.

 ## 2022 Notes